Uplift-Bench/Uplift_Evaluation_Bench/README.md

 - **Bank dataset**: Some models' numerical values and rankings may show slight fluctuations, but the overall trend conclusions under each bias scenario remain unaffected.
 - **Hillstrom dataset**: Some models' numerical values and rankings may show slight fluctuations, but the overall trend conclusions under each bias scenario remain unaffected.
+- **Criteo dataset**: Some models' numerical values and rankings may show slight fluctuations, but the overall trend conclusions under each bias scenario remain unaffected.

+## Appendix

+The `Appendix/` folder contains supplementary materials for the paper.

 ## Datasets